-You already know that board members should be reviewing their financials on a regular basis.
-But did you know that reviewing your reserve fund investments is equally important?
-This is particularly the case if you are not working with a financial services company that has existing relationships with banks.
-Banks often offer teaser rates to customers, which will go away over time.
-You and your fellow board members should review your portfolio at least quarterly to make sure the rates don’t change.
+Board members should be reviewing their association’s financials on a regular basis.
+But did you know that reviewing reserve fund investments is equally important?
+This is particularly true if you are not working with a management company that has existing relationships with banks.
+Bank providers may offer teaser rates to customers, but these will go away over time so it’s important for you and your fellow board members to check in quarterly just make sure nothing changed significantly since last review!

 Additionally, if you have an HOA Investment Policy (see below), you should be reviewing it on an annual basis as well.
 Partner with your management company and financial services company to ensure that you do not need to make any amendments based on changes to your financials.

 Last but certainly not least, having an Investment Policy that outlives the current board is critical.
 According to Chung, “An Investment Policy guides and protects the association and board directors for years to come.”

 She said, “You may currently have an experienced and responsible board who is doing their fiduciary duty, but due to board turnover that may not always be the case.
 An Investment Policy is critical in providing continuity of prudent investment decisions that safeguard the association’s assets.”

 An Investment Policy defines how and where an association should be investing its funds to maximize on the yield and ensure liquidity without compromising the safety of the funds.
 This is critical for ensuring that your community financials remain relevant well into the future.
 An HOA financial services company can help facilitate this process by walking you through each step and making recommendations to help you develop an effective plan for the future.

 Additionally, if you’re a homeowner in an HOA, it’s important to be familiar with the concept of reserve funds.
 HOA boards set this is money set aside specifically for future repairs or replacements on community reserves.
 By having this money available, HOAs can avoid unexpected financial burdens on homeowners.